FirebirdSQL/jaybird-manual/src/jaybird_manual.md

     do not consider them in this manual.

 [^12]: For more information please read article by Ann Harrison
-    “Firebird for the Database Expert: Episode 4 - OAT, OIT, & Sweep”, available, for example, at
+    "Firebird for the Database Expert: Episode 4 - OAT, OIT, & Sweep", available, for example, at
     [http://www.ibphoenix.com/main.nfs?page=ibp\_expert4](http://www.ibphoenix.com/main.nfs?a=ibphoenix&page=ibp_expert4)